zacherydickson/HUBDesign/README.md

 * BLASTn version 2.9.1+

 ## Outputs
-* A fasta formated set of probe sequences
+* A fasta formatted set of probe sequences
-* A tab delimited file describing the source and position of the the probe sequences
+* A tab delimited file describing the source and position of the probe sequences
 * A tab delimited file detailing the composition of gene clusters
-* A fasta formated set of cluster sequences
+* A fasta formatted set of cluster sequences
 * A file containing a newick formatted tree describing the relationship between taxa